 Although we don’t include them in this quick recipe, herbs are an excellent way to add flavor and a pop of color to your baked brie.
 Try a bit of rosemary or thyme for a little flavor boost!

-Now the final step: bake the brie at 375F (190C) for about 15 minutes.
-Here are a few tips to get perfectly soft and melty brie every time:
+Now the final step: bake the brie cheese at 375°F (190°C) for 12-15 minutes.
+Here are a few tips to get perfectly soft and melty cheese every time:

-- If you have the time, let the brie sit at room temperature for an hour before baking.
+- If you have the time, let the brie sit at room temperature fr an hour before baking.

 - If the pecans are getting too toasty in the oven but the brie needs a bit longer, just drape a bit of foil over the top.